The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Numerical Examples

-Let us consider a domain where there are primal and dual CF nodes.
+Let us now consider a domain where there are primal and dual CF nodes.
 The physical domain $\Omega = [\frac{\pi}{50}, 1- \frac{\pi}{100}]$ while the computational domain is $\Omega_c = [0,1]$.
-In this situation, the method cannot be written as \eqref{eq:one_step_version} because the evolution of the data from $t_n$ to $t_{n+1}$ requires the numerical solutions at times $t_{n-1/2}$ and $t_n$ for the dual CF nodes, and times $t_n$ and $t_{n+1/2}$ for the primal CF nodes.
-We therefore investigate the stability using long time simulations.
-We consider the trivial solution for all electromagnetic fields but with initial data, namely the electromagnetic fields and their first $m$ derivatives, to be random numbers in $]-10\,\epsilon_m,10\,\epsilon_m[$.
-Here $\epsilon_m$ is the machine precision.
+In this situation, to express the method as a one-step evolution we would have to include both the primal and dual node solutions in the definition of $\mathbold{W}^n$ in \eqref{eq:one_step_version}.
+Instead we here investigate the stability using long time simulations. { We consider the trivial solution for all electromagnetic fields but with initial data, namely the electromagnetic fields and their first $m$ derivatives, to be random numbers in $(-10\,\epsilon_m,10\,\epsilon_m)$.} Here $\epsilon_m$ is the machine precision.